 Noriega is a Houston native with a bachelor’s degree from the University of Houston and a master’s in Public Administration from Harvard University.
 He is a graduate of the U.S. Army Command and General Staff College, holds a certificate in Advanced International Affairs from the Bush School of Government at Texas A & M University, and has recently completed his U.S. Army War College Fellowship at the University of Texas at Austin.
 He is currently on the Advisory Board for the College of Public Policy at the University of Texas at San Antonio and was recently awarded the 2013 Hispanic Heritage Award from the National Football League.
 Noriega is married to Houston City Councilmember Melissa Noriega and they have two sons.

 Jesus Herrera – Chief Operating Officer

-Elida Gonzales – Senior Director of Finance
+Elida Gonzales – Senior Director of Business Development/Finance and HR

 Elisa Bernal – Compliance Director

 Beth Barbee Hubbert - Director of External Relations